allenai/rslearn/docs/TasksAndModels.md

       class_path: rslearn.train.tasks.segmentation.SegmentationTask
       init_args:
         # The number of classes to predict.
+        # The raster label should contain values between 0 and (num_classes-1).
         num_classes: 10
         # The value to use for NODATA pixels, which will be excluded from the loss.
         # If null (default), all pixels are considered valid.
+        # If the NODATA value falls within 0 to (num_classes-1), then it must be
+        # counted in num_classes (higher class IDs won't automatically be remapped to
+        # lower values).
         nodata_value: 255
         # Whether to compute mean IoU.
         enable_miou_metric: true